News Letter: The Troubles

 On 20 March 1972, the newspaper's offices, then in Donegall Street in the north of the city centre, were bombed by the IRA.
 The paper reported at the time that "two false alarms were phoned in about another bomb just around the corner in Church Street; people were evacuated – towards the real bomb".

 It detonated at 11.58 am, three minutes after an accurate warning had been given about the bomb's whereabouts.
 Seven people died, and over 140 were injured (with some staff among the wounded).
 Nevertheless, the paper came out the next day.

 One of the recurring motifs of the News Letters editorial line today is to remind people of the scale of the paramilitary bloodshed during the Troubles, with the vast bulk of crimes being unsolved.

 Today

 In recent years, the paper's business model has focussed on increasing subscriptions (home delivery and collection for the print edition, mobile devices/laptops for the digital one).
 A paywall structure is in operation online, allowing people to read five articles per week without subscribing (though some content is purposely kept behind the paywall).
 In the second half of 2016 the News Letter was the fastest-growing regional news site in the UK.

 Historical copies of the News Letter, dating back to 1828, are available to search and view in digitised form at the British Newspaper Archive.
 There are also historic copies of the News Letter available for public access in the Belfast Newspaper Library, at the north end of the city centre, attached to the main Belfast Central Library.
 Back copies of the physical newspaper can be bought, going back three months.

+Change of ownership

+In December 2024 the board of National World – which had acquired the News Letter as part of the former Johnston Press/JPIMedia business at the end of 2020 – accepted an all-cash takeover offer from Media Concierge, the London-based group led by Malcolm Denmark and owner of the Irish regional publisher Iconic Newspapers, valuing National World at £65.1 million (23p per share).
+Shareholders approved the deal in February 2025, and the acquisition became effective on 27 May 2025, after which National World was delisted from the London Stock Exchange and taken into private ownership.
+National World Publishing Limited was subsequently renamed Iconic Media Group Limited, and in October 2025 the wider group of local and regional titles was rebranded under the "Iconic" name; the group also withdrew its papers from the Audit Bureau of Circulations.
+Iconic Media Group's first accounts as owner reported turnover of £52.1 million and a pre-tax loss of about £3.6 million for the nine months to 30 September 2025, a period affected by one-off costs relating to the acquisition and restructuring.
+In 2026 Iconic acquired the Dungannon-based Alpha Newspaper Group, associated with the unionist peer Lord Kilclooney, and its 13 titles.